blakedaniel/blakedaniel/README.md

 ### Hi there 👋

+I'm Blake!
+I'm a Python and Django developer with experience in using machine learning to build intelligent and efficient web applications.
+My diverse background in marketing, mathematics, philosophy, business administration, and social work has equipped me with a broad skill set that allows me to connect seemingly disconnected areas of thought.

+I prefer coding in an object-oriented manner, which allows me to create modular and reusable code that's easy to maintain and scale.
+Since transitioning into programming, I've created several web applications, implemented machine learning algorithms, and contributed to open-source projects.
+I'm a self-starter and always looking for new challenges and opportunities to learn and grow.

+- 🔭 I’m currently working on ...
+- 🌱 I’m currently learning ...
+- 📫 How to reach me: ...

+If you're looking for a skilled and collaborative Python and Django developer, I'd love to chat.
+Together, we can build something amazing that solves real-world problems and makes a difference in people's lives.

 <!--
 **blakedaniel/blakedaniel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.